-The second form continues with the penitent asking a blessing for grace to make a true and honest confession, and then receiving a blessing to do so, followed by a series of passages from Holy Scripture long used by Anglicans to give assurance of God’s desire for our reconciliation and redemption.
-Thus assured and encouraged by the confessor (who is a fellow Christian with a special calling to minister God’s forgiveness), the penitent proceeds to offer a beautiful prayer recounting God’s gifts of creation, redemption, and baptism—and, the fact that we have misused turned against these gifts through sin, using the language of Christ’s parable of the Prodigal about “wondering in a land that is waste.”
+The second form continues with the penitent asking for and receiving a blessing to make a true and honest confession, followed by a series of passages from Holy Scripture long used by Anglicans to give assurance of God’s desire for our reconciliation and redemption.
+Thus assured and encouraged by the confessor (who is a fellow Christian with a special calling and grace to minister God’s forgiveness), the penitent proceeds to offer a beautiful prayer recounting God’s gifts of creation, redemption, and baptism—and, the fact that we have misused these gifts through sin, using the language of Christ’s parable of the Prodigal about “wondering in a land that is waste.”

 The prayer may begin more on the general level, but moves to the specific when the penitent adds his or her own personal sins to this prayer.
 Following these specific sins, the prayer recognizes that we are confessing not only the sins we can remember, but all of the involuntary sins, or those we have forgotten, and so opening our entire selves to God, holding nothing back in this encounter and fully expecting total forgiveness—such is the radical nature of this sacramental experience.
 The prayer comes to a close with a plea for restoration to the full life of the Church—full realization of the personal life of faith, where relationship with God, neighbor, and the true self-in-God may occur.

 The confessor then is given opportunity to provide counsel or guidance as part of this ministry of healing.
-This is often where the Anglican emphasis on pastoral care, fitted to the individual, is more clearly seen and experienced.
+This is often where the Anglican emphasis on pastoral care, fitted to the individual, is found.

 The second form of Reconciliation then proceeds to ask two important questions, both of which relate to the baptismal liturgy and point directly to the restoration of the penitent to baptismal grace and the full life of the Church: “Will you turn again to Christ as your Lord?” and “Do you, then, forgive those who have sinned against you?”
-Once more, we see here the truth of sacramental confession as something far deeper than mere satisfaction of an exterior “law” or set of rules.
-This is about restoration to the active and healed life of the “organism” of the Church, the Body of Christ and all its members and connects well with Anglicanism's general preference for a more dynamic sacramentality (as opposed to simple memorialism or the static observance of an exterior "ritual.")
+Once more, we see here the truth of sacramental confession as something far deeper than mere satisfaction of an exterior code or set of rules: this is about restoration to the active and healed life of the organism of the Church, the Body of Christ and all its members.
+This is a dynamic sacramentality.

-Only now, with a full reaffirmation by the penitent of a desire for communion with “that life which alone is Life,” and thus refuting the deforming and false “logic” of sin and its spurious promise of "salvation through autonomy," does the confessor pronounce Christ’s absolution and restoration “to the perfect peace of the Church.”
-That which was put out of joint, cut off, alienated, has now been re-joined fully to the whole, to the Body which is fully alive, resurrected, and partaker of the Divine Nature.
+Only now, with a full reaffirmation by the penitent of a desire for communion with “that life which alone is Life,” and thus refuting the deforming and false logic of sin and its spurious promise of salvation through autonomy, does the confessor pronounce Christ’s absolution and restoration to "the perfect peace of the Church.”
+That which was put out of joint, cut off, alienated, has now been re-joined fully to the Body which is truly alive, resurrected, and partaker of the Divine Nature.

 Having gained this moment of spiritual revivification, the confessor recalls once more the story of the Prodigal, but now with its ringing affirmation of restoration through this triumphal “welcome home” from the Father:

 To which the penitent-now-restored gives the response provided at the end of the Eucharist—to the fullness of which he or she is now brought back: “Thanks be to God.”
-All has been healed; the long-awaited Lost One has returned, and the all the Church throughout the ages rejoices with God the Holy Trinity.
+All has been healed and all sin forgiven; the long-awaited Lost One has returned, and the all the Church throughout the ages rejoices before God the Holy Trinity.

 What had become distorted through history and a cooling of human hearts has been set right by God’s grace in the Church so that a means of healing for wounds and sins perhaps not visible but nonetheless very real might be made available to the Faithful.
 Now it is time for more Episcopal parishes to make sacramental confession regularly available to their people, that this gift might be once more part of the common (shared) life of the community--not an adjunct or "extra" sought out by only a few and really understood by even fewer.

-It is this understanding of sacramental confession that is found in the Episcopal Church's Book of Common Prayer, and offered regularly at St. Timothy’s throughout the year—and especially in the holy season of Lent.
+It is this hopeful, healing, and joyful understanding of sacramental confession that is found in the Episcopal Church's Book of Common Prayer, and is offered regularly at St. Timothy’s throughout the year—and especially in the holy season of Lent.